codemix/yii2-localeurls/README.md

     composer require codemix/yii2-localeurls

-Then you need to configure two application components in your application
+You then need to configure two application components in your application
 configuration:

 ```php